 Initiating (2) from small random initial data with speed c = 2.5, one observes the formation of patches of coherent stripes, oriented with weak oblique angle to the quench interface.
-In between these patches lie a variety of defects, including grain boundaries and dislocations; see Figure 1.
-Taking a cross-section in y for some $\xi_0 < 0$ just behind the quench location at $\xi = 0$, one observes wavenumber dynamics similar to 1-D systems.
+One observes slow modulations in the striped phases as well as dislocation-like defects and grain boundaries of various orientations and angles; see Figure 1.
+Taking a cross-section in y for some $\xi_0 < 0$ just behind the quench location at $\xi = 0$ , one observes wavenumber dynamics similar to 1-D systems.